extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/autopick_lif_id.rst

 autopick_lif_id
 ~~~~~~~~~~~~~~~

-**Description**: Returns the next lowest available Logical Interface ID on SLX platforms.
+**Description**: This returns the next lowest available Logical Interface ID on SLX platforms.

 .. table::

    ================================  ======================================================================
    Parameter                         Description
    ================================  ======================================================================
-   **mgmt_ip**                       Management IP address of the target device
+   **mgmt_ip**                       The management IP address of the target device.

                                      Type: ``string``
-   *username*                        Login user name to connect to the device
+   *username*                        The login user name to connect to the device.

                                      Type: ``string``
-   *password*                        Login password to connect to the device
+   *password*                        The login password to connect to the device.

                                      Type: ``string``
-   *intf_type*                       Interface type
+   *intf_type*                       The interface type.

                                      Choose from: